-The escalation rate is a combination of several components, and was calculated for each year in accordance with NRC requirements.
-Separate forecasts were made for each of the formula's component pieces: the forecasted costs of labor, the rate of increase for energy costs, and the cost of radioactive waste disposal.
+The escalation rate is a combination of several components and was calculated for each year in accordance with NRC requirements.
+Separate forecasts were made for each component of the formula: the forecasted cost of labor, the rate of increase for energy costs, and the cost of radioactive waste disposal.

-Those costs were escalated at the base inflation rate of 2.25%, plus their inflation premium, as determined below.
+Those costs were escalated at the base inflation rate of 2.50%, plus their inflation premium, as determined below.
 Costs not included in those specific categories were escalated at the general rate of inflation.
 The components were then weighted according to the detailed estimates from the TLG Study.
 The weighted rates were then summed to determine the annual escalation rate for the cost to decommission the Cook Plant.